Further Results and Discussions on Random Cayley Graphs: Introduction and Statement of Results

-The Cayley graph is simple if and only if no generator is picked twice, ie $Z_i \ne Z_j$ for all $i \ne j$, and, in the undirected case, additionally no generator is the inverse of another, ie $Z_i \ne Z_j^{-1}$ for all $i$ and $j$.
-Since, by assumption, $k/\sqrt n \to 0$ as $\ninf$, the probability of this event tends to 1 as $\ninf$.
-Hence our ``\whpZ'' results all also hold when the generators are chosen uniformly at random from $G$ but conditional on giving rise a simple Cayley graph.
+The directed Cayley graph $G^+(z)$ is simple if and only if no generator is picked twice, ie $z_i \ne z_j$ for all $i \ne j$.
+The undirected Cayley graph $G^-(z)$ is simple if in addition no generator is the inverse of any other, ie $z_i \ne z_j^{-1}$ for all $i,j \in [k]$.
+In particular, this means that no generator is of order 2, as any $s \in G$ of order 2 satisfies $s = s^{-1}$---this gives a multiedge between $g$ and $g s$ for each $g \in G$.